Is Snorting Ativan Dangerous?

 Snorting Ativan can accelerate the process of developing an addiction because the effects may occur more rapidly and be more intense.

 Snorting Ativan can result in the uncontrolled consumption of a powerful sedative, which can lead to tolerance.
 Tolerance means the person will have to take more to achieve the desired effect.
-While each person responds to Ativan differently, the dangers of abuse and the risk of addiction increase after prolonged use.
+While each person responds to Ativan differently, the dangers of use and the risk of addiction increase after prolonged use.

 Prolonged use may cause withdrawal when a person stops taking Ativan.
 Withdrawal symptoms for benzodiazepines can be dangerous and are clinically indistinguishable from alcohol withdrawal.
-The severity of Ativan withdrawal depends on a variety of factors, including how much and for how long a person abused Ativan.
+The severity of Ativan withdrawal depends on a variety of factors, including how much and for how long a person used Ativan.
 Symptoms of Ativan withdrawal can include:

 - elevated heart rate, body temperature, and blood pressure